Multi-Static UWB Radar-based Passive Human Tracking Using COTS Devices: UWB-based Passive Human Tracking

-In the dataset, for each single CIR measurement, only 31 samples have been reported, of which the fourth sample is the first peak (line-of-sight link) identified by DWM1000 using the leading edge algorithm \cite{DWM1000}.
+In the dataset, for each single CIR measurement, only 31 samples have been reported, of which the fourth sample is the first peak (line-of-sight link) identified by DWM1000 using the leading edge (LDE) algorithm \cite{DWM1000}.
 As mentioned above, the sampling interval of DWM1000 is about one nanosecond, namely about 30 cm in the spatial domain, which is not enough to capture the fine-grained spatial variation.
 To solve this problem, the CIR accumulation technique was proposed in \cite{Moschevikin2016}.
 Specifically, DWM1000 modules were triggered by their local RF clocks in the experiment, and the CIRs between any two UWB nodes were sampled at slightly different times.
 We can accumulate the CIRs within a short duration and align the CIRs around the reported first peaks.
 The short duration is set as a sliding window of 50 consecutive CIR measurements.
 The stride of the sliding window is set as one in this paper.
 In this way, we can obtain an uneven and oversampled CIR, as shown by the gray dots in Fig. \ref{fig:BgDyn_CIR}, while the blue dots show the amplitude of CIR of a single measurement.
 The CIR measurements without/with a moving person (background/dynamic) are shown in Fig. \ref{fig:BgDyn_CIR}.
 The delay ($x$ axis) denotes the ToF difference between the ToF reflected by the moving person and the ToF of the transceiver.
-Note that we use CIR to represent the amplitude of CIR hereinafter in case of no specific notation.